cohesity/cohesity-ansible-role/docs/modules/cohesity_policy.md

         **Type** : `List of strings`

         **Description**: Specifies a list of days of the week when to start Job Runs.
 If no days are specified, the Jobs Runs will run every day of the week.
-Specifies days in a week such as 'Sunday', 'Monday', etc.
+Specifies days in a week such as 'Sunday', 'Monday' (*Case Sensitive*) etc.

     - If periodicity is `Monthly`, specify